 The compiler and other compile-time functions can also be started from the Erlang shell.
 Here follows a brief description of the primary functions.
-For a complete description of each function, see module asnlct in the ASN.1 Reference Manual.
+For a complete description of each function, see module asn1ct in the ASN.1 Reference Manual.

-The compiler is started by asnlct:compile/1 with default options, or asnlct:compile/2 if explicit options are given.
+The compiler is started by asn1ct:compile/1 with default options, or asn1ct:compile/2 if explicit options are given.